radian3/radian3/notes/optimalClubHouseStrategy.md

 Each time you learn, you level up.
 At level 10, you are now allowed to talk on stage.
 But it needs to be on a burner.
 Once you get level 15, you are now allowed to talk on stage on your main clubhouse account.
 At some point in your journey, you will learn that not all women are the same.
 I know what you are thinking now.
 Women are complicated.
 Yeah.
 Every woman is different.
 So just because one woman says something, it doesn't guarantee that another woman has that same opinion.
 But the more women that you hear say the same thing, the higher the chance that any other woman selected at random has that opinion.
 So you need to be taking notes on advice that women are giving out as well as the number of women that are giving that advice.

-So now you have leveled up to 50 and are an expert of understanding women.
+You have continued following the advice from this article and now you have leveled up to a level 50 man and are an expert of understanding how to treat women with respect.
 What should you do next?
 Well, there's something really important to do next.
 Let me explain.
 At the start of this article, you saw that this article was written by a man who had the intent of explaining the optimal strategy for men to learn how to treat women.
 But Item #1 says to get advice on this from women.
 So why did you continue to read this article, that was written by a man, after reading Item #1?
 Go back to school.
 You need to learn how to read.
 I am resetting your level back to 0.
 Have fun, level 0 man!